 Johnston’s killings continued for years, and the Crow seemed helpless to respond.
 But one winter, as Johnston was traveling over five hundred miles to visit his Flathead kin, he was ambushed by a group of Blackfoot warriors who intended to present him to the Crow for a handsome reward.
 The Blackfoot overtook Johnston and captured him, placing him in a teepee and binding him with leather straps.
 A young warrior guard was placed just outside.
 But Johnston turned out to be an unmanageable prisoner.

 Inside where he couldn’t be seen, Johnston eventually managed to chew through the leather straps which bound him, and he slipped out of the exit.
-When he confronted the guard outside, Johnston— who was a large man of about six feet and two hundred pounds— landed a devastating blow to the man’s nose before he was able to act.
+When he confronted the guard outside, Johnston—who was a large man over six feet tall and weighing about two hundred and fifty pounds—landed a devastating blow to the man’s nose before he was able to act.
 Johnston wasted no time in taking the warrior’s knife, which he used to saw one of the Indian’s legs off at the hip.
 Armed with the leg as a blunt instrument and with the warrior’s knife, Johnston managed to fight his way out of the Blackfoot camp and make his escape into the woods.

 As Johnston began the two hundred mile journey back to his cabin, the guard’s leg proved to be useful as more than just a weapon.
 He used it as a source of food for lack of anything better in the harsh winter, and it sustained him until he reached his destination.